Tatlee69/Tatlee69/README.md

 - 👋 Hi, I’m @Tatlee69
-- 👀 I’m interested in Crypto
+- 👀 I’m interested in Metaverse/Nft's.- 🌱
-- 🌱 I’m a beginner and willing to learn
-- 💞️ I’m looking to collaborate and commit my time on any crypto projects thats looking to give beginner's opportunities.
+- 💞️ I’m looking to collaborate and commit my time on any crypto projects.
 - 📫 reach me on kal.blockchain@gmail.com

 <!---